 Steeped in 6th Century, Viking and religious history, Holy Island (also known as Lindisfarne Island) is one of Northern England’s most intriguing islands.
 At only 3 miles wide and located just off the coast of Northumberland, it is a fantastic way to spend a day trip from the tourist town of Alnwick, or a visit to the north in general.

-With imposing castles that whisk you back in time, quaint cottages that make you dream of the sleepy English island life, and wide, rugged coastal shores – Holy Island is sure to captivate you in one way or another.
+With imposing castles that whisk you back in time, quaint cottages that make you dream of the sleepy English island life, and wide, rugged coastal shores – a Holy Island day trip is sure to captivate you in one way or another.

-Here is a suggested itinerary of how to spend a day trip to Holy Island.
+Here is a suggested itinerary of how to spend a Holy Island day trip.

 Discover Lindisfarne Castle